-- a) Height, scale, and form of buildings should not disrupt the visual amenities of the immediate surroundings or impact adversely on any significant wider landscape views; - b) Development proposals should give careful consideration to noise, odour and light, which might be detrimental to the enjoyment of the area by other residents.
+- a) Height, scale, and form of buildings should have an acceptable impact on the landscape and visual amenity; - b) Development proposals should give careful consideration to noise, odour and light, which might be detrimental to the enjoyment of the area by other residents.
 Light pollution should be minimised wherever possible and security lighting should be appropriate, unobtrusive and energy efficient; - c) Development proposals should conserve important local historic landscape features such as ridge and furrow fields, hedges and stone walls.
 Woodland, orchards and small groups or individual mature and established trees should be protected and incorporated into landscaping schemes wherever possible; and - d) New development should also take account of known surface and subsurface archaeology, including preservation in situ and suitable recording and preservation off-site.
 Where appropriate, applicants will be required to carry out an appropriate survey where there is potential for archaeological remains.